charleshpalmer/charleshpalmer/README.md

 Front-End Languages, Libraries and Frameworks, such as JavaScript & React.

 - 🌱 I’m currently learning
-Ruby/Ruby On Rails
+Ruby/Ruby On Rails,
-Voice Recognition Platforms
+Voice Recognition Platforms,
-Python Web Scrapers & Bots
+Python Web Scrapers &
 Discord Bots

 - 📫 How to reach me: